prakhar1989/hugo-blog/projects.md

 	<div class="project-item">
 		<h3><a href="https://github.com/prakhar1989/TimeLogger">TimeLogger</a></h3>
 		<p class="stack">Python, Django, Google Charts</p>
 		<p><a href="https://github.com/prakhar1989/TimeLogger">Timelogger</a> is a Django backed time tracking application.
-The idea of building a time-tracking app germinated on seeing developers at my current company being asked to track their time as spent on building features, squashing bugs and attending meetings.
+The idea of building a time-tracking app germinated on seeing developers at my current company being asked to track their time spent on building features, squashing bugs and attending meetings.
 Timelogger features a customizable and a pretty rad Admin dashboard interface that allows anyone to add projects in varying categories, carry out user management and track leaves. </p>
 <p>Witnessing the analysis done on time-tracking data, timelogger was built with strong reporting capabilities in mind with options to get in-depth and summarized graphs of activities of an individual or a team (offshore and onshore), all of which could be neatly exported to Excel for more in-depth analysis.
 Finally, Timelogger boasts of a fully responsive UI that works well on a mobile and features tight integration with <a href="http://www.redmine.org/">Redmine</a> - an open-source bug tracking system.</p>
 	</div>
 </li>